arjumand252/Transaction-Management-Fraud-Detection-Microservices/README.md

 A typical transaction monitoring flow looks like this:

 1. A transaction is created through the Angular frontend
-2. The Spring Boot backend processes and stores the transaction
+2. The BankApp microservice processes and stores the transaction
 3. A transaction event is published to Kafka
-4. Kafka Streams consumes and analyzes the event stream
+4. Kafka Streams consumes the event stream
+5. The transaction event is processed by the Fraud Detection microservice
-5. Suspicious patterns are flagged for anomaly or fraud detection
+6. Suspicious patterns are flagged for anomaly or fraud detection

 This demonstrates real-time streaming and event-driven backend design.